satnami/publish.li/ReadMe.md

 # publish.li #

-"Publish your articles with ease."
+"Publish Your Articles Quickly and Easily."

 A simple publishing site much like [Medium](http://medium.com/) or [telegra.ph](http://telegra.ph/).
 No need to sign up or log in - just type your content and hit publish!